groktools/whycommit/README.md

 This repo contains tools to bridge this gap.
 Included are:
 * A commit message template (`whycommit-template.txt`) that requires the author of the change to answer this question for future readers to grok.
 * A bash/bat shell script to install the message template for one repo or for all of them.
-* A bash/bat shell script to install a pre-commit hook preventing commits without a Why section.
+* A bash/bat shell script to install a pre-commit hook preventing commits without a Why section (with an escape hatch for "small" commits detailed below).

 # Install